 HAMISH: Noughts and crosses!

 JOHN: Look at that!
 Chersky’s back with a top-left block of his own!
-Now it’s the Russian again at the brink of victory, his O on the Coathook and one in the moat away from a Slash!
-It is cut-and-thrust out there right now, Hamish!
+Now it’s the Russian again at the brink of victory, his O on the Coathook and one away from a Slash!
+It is cut and thrust out there right now, Hamish!

 HAMISH: If Emiliana wants to go on, she needs to take Coffin Corner here.

 HAMISH: I’d plop my O on Traitor’s Gate.
 Otherwise she digs a Moat.

 JOHN: And win one for the ages.
 Folks, since the Scotsman on my left won it all, we’ve had 35 consecutive co-champions.
 Will we see 36, or will the most storied run in grid sports come to an end?

 HAMISH: Don’t count out the Russian.

 JOHN: He takes a drink of water.
 Two squares open but everything on the line.
 Look at that concentration, Hamish.
 He sure doesn’t look rattled to me.

 HAMISH: Blood straight from a tundra stream.